Prada needs to focus less on new shops and more on new handbags

 Its operating margin fell to 15.4 percent in the third quarter from 21.3 percent in the first half.
 Some analysts expect small margin growth this year, mainly thanks to the strong dollar that will boost reported earnings in euros.

-Other brands seen as having rested on their laurels in terms of strikingly new products, like Kering's Gucci and Tod's, have also struggled to produce growth.
+Other brands seen as having rested on their laurels in terms of strikingly new products, like Kering's (PRTP.PA) Gucci and Tod's (TOD.MI), have also struggled to produce growth.

 PLAYING CATCH-UP